Discovery: Route 66 postmarkart

 The poster was accompanied by a lengthy news story.
 The postmark art was created by Ken Turmel, a former postal worker who spent years and drove thousands of miles to gather all the postmarks shown.
 The print was 2 feet by 3 feet in size and was available for sale.
 Bill Clinton is said to own a copy, along with Reba McEntire and Moody Blues members Justin Hayward and Mike Pinder.

 Looking at it now, I wish I had taken the time to get better photos.
 But I'm not here to steal the artist's work, just share it with the world.
-You can probably still see it at the museum ... and here is Ken's "postmarkart" page where you can get your own prints.
-He went on to do some others after the Route 66 collage shown here.
+You can probably still see it at the museum ... and the artist went on to do some others after the Route 66 collage shown here.
+I have removed the link to the site, as explained below.
+The site has photo galleries, his bio, and a lot more news articles.

 Comments